SoK: The Security-Safety Continuum of Multimodal Foundation Models through Information Flow and Global Game-Theoretic Analysis of Asymmetric Threats: Threats at Model Level

-\textbf{Similarity-based inference attacks.} Membership inference attacks (MIAs) have also been explored in MFMs.
+\textbf{Similarity-based reverse-channel extraction attacks.} Membership inference attacks (MIAs) have also been explored in MFMs.
 M4I~\cite{NeurIPS2022Hu} proposes two strategies: metric-based and feature-based attacks.
 The feature-based method uses a pre-trained shadow model to extract multimodal features and compare them between inputs and outputs, enabling the inference of whether a sample was part of the training set.
 Ko~\cite{ICCV2023Ko} assumes access to the model via image-caption queries and uses cosine similarity in the alignment feature space to determine membership.
 EncoderMI~\cite{CCS2021Liu} targets image encoders, measuring feature similarity across augmented image pairs.
 CLiD~\cite{arXiv2024Zhai} uncovers a conditional overfitting behavior in text-to-image diffusion models, where the model memorizes the conditional image-text relationship more than the image distribution itself, revealing a modality-specific membership leakage path.
 Collectively, these similarity-based attacks act as filters that extract useful signals from model outputs or intermediate representations to infer membership or recover sensitive information.

-\textbf{Distribution-based attacks.} Prompt stealing is another form of inference attack.
-Yang~\cite{arxiv2024Yang} proposes a two-phase process—prompt mutation and prompt pruning, where the attacker gradually infers target prompts by analyzing the critical features of input-output pairs, filtering out noisy mutated prompts to identify words closely related to the target prompt.
-Shen~\cite{USENIX2024Shen} goes further by considering both the subject and modifiers in prompts to diffusion models: a subject generator infers the subject prompt, while a modifier detector deduces the modifier prompts from a distribution of common prompt modifiers within the generated image.
+\textbf{Distribution-based attacks.} Prompt stealing is another form of reverse-channel extraction attack.
+Yang~\cite{arxiv2024Yang} proposes a two-phase process, prompt mutation and prompt pruning, where the attacker gradually extracts target prompts by analyzing the critical features of input-output pairs, filtering out noisy mutated prompts to identify words closely related to the target prompt.
+Shen~\cite{USENIX2024Shen} goes further by considering both the subject and modifiers in prompts to diffusion models: a subject generator extracts the subject prompt, while a modifier detector deduces the modifier prompts from a distribution of common prompt modifiers within the generated image.

 \begin{takeaway}